Skip to content

 The honest answer

-Pick Claude Code if you want shared team conventions, full control over the setup, parallel work streams, or a custom agent persona Cowork’s fixed prompt won’t let you build.
+Pick Claude Code if you want to go past one agent: parallel work streams, shared team conventions, a custom agent persona Cowork’s fixed prompt won’t let you build – and more steps above when you want them.

-If you want Claude Code as infrastructure (not just an assistant), the thing usually in the way is the terminal.
-It’s just a door though, not a skill.
-One command and you’re through it.
+If you want Claude Code as infrastructure rather than an assistant, the thing usually in the way is the terminal.
+You don’t need to learn it – the whole setup is three pasted commands.

 Full setup guide: Claude Code for founders who hate the terminal